Risk Control Specialist Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Experience is an important factor influencing the compensation of Risk Control Specialists.
-The average beginner in this position makes around $45K, but folks who have been around for five to 10 years see a markedly higher median salary of $82K.
-Risk Control Specialists see a median salary of $85K after reaching one to two decades on the job.
+Risk Control Specialists who reported more years of relevant experience also reported higher earnings.
+Respondents with less than five years' experience take home $60K on average.
+In contrast, those who have been around for five to 10 years earn a noticeably higher average of $81K.
+Risk Control Specialists bring in $85K after working for 10 to 20 years.
 Professionals who achieve more than 20 years of experience generally enjoy cushy salaries; their median compensation sits in the ballpark of $100K, a plump six-figure sum.